Published on

 What is Tailwind CSS?

-Why use Tailwind CSS to make a Simple Modal ui component?
+Why use Tailwind CSS to create a Simple Modal UI component?

 Free download of the Simple Modal's source code